JeffCohen/workbook/books/kiei925/3-ruby/2-objects/2-methods.md

 This all leads us to the following golden rule:

-_The class of an object determines that methods that can be applied to it._
+_The class of an object determines the available methods that can be applied to it._